apike/allenpike.com/_posts/2024-08-16-forestwalk-labs.md

 Researching this uncovered many deeper problems and questions, for example:

-> How do you test and evaluate a non-deterministic LLM-powered product as your team iterates it?
+> How do you test and evaluate a non-deterministic LLM-powered product as your team iterates?

 Inside this lay countless finer-grained questions around evaluation approaches, workflows, safety, developer experience, testing, product experiment velocity, and so on.